 You can also use this method when you don’t want anyone to edit what you have written.
 Before you export that file, type in your text.
 Now export the whole thing and it will no longer be editable.

 It’s also possible to export the file as a PDF (without having to save the whole file as images first).
 Then you secure the PDF…

 If you aren’t planning on sharing your creation as an editable document (PowerPoint, Google Slide, Editable PDF) then you will most likely save your file as a PDF.

 After you have saved or exported your file, you can secure it using a PDF editor (there are some available online or you can use Adobe Acrobat).

 You have options to password protect the file, make it so users can’t add or delete pages, make it so clipart and text can’t be copied and more.
 I discuss this process and the settings in my “Sellers Course“.

 Securing and flattening are used interchangeably.
 If your document is flattened, it’s secure.
 If your document is secure, it might not be flat, but no one is picking it apart and using parts of it for their own resources or to sell as their own.

 This is the first image that you see when you look at a listing of a product.
-Usually they are square.
+Usually, they are square.
 Some are portrait (8.5 x 11).
-The size and shape you make is entirely up to you.
-Square give you some more real estate to showcase your product, but it’s not necessary.
+The size and shape you make are entirely up to you.
+Square gives you some more real estate to showcase your product, but it’s not necessary.